Romanian gangmaster told Portadown slave labourers they could 'eat stones'

 But Lacatus's brother was treated differently from the exploited workers and "received the full amount of money he was due."

 The court also heard that from the day they arrived in Portadown, the migrant workers were told "not to be seen outside the house, not to go into the courtyard and they were not allowed to go to the shop''.

 The prosecutor also told of the lack of food provided to the dozen trafficked migrants, saying Lacatus would turn up with "two loaves of bread and a cold Salami''.

-On another occassion, Lacatus, a former Domino's delivery driver, arrived at the house with "three pizza's to feed 15-16 people''.
+On another occasion, Lacatus, a former Domino's delivery driver, arrived at the house with "three pizzas to feed 15-16 people''.

 The judge heard that when they complained about the lack of warm food, Lacatus told them: "You can eat stones.''

 Judge Patrick Lynch adjourned sentencing until next week and released the three defendants on continuing bail.